|

 God

-is joy, which the yogis of Indian call ananda
+is joy, which the yogis of India call ananda

 or bliss.
 The Lord is also the Power of all healings, protections, and